The Super Mario Bros. Movie: United States and Canada

 In the United States and Canada, The Super Mario Bros.
 Movie was released alongside Air, and was initially projected to gross roughly $125 million from 4,025 theaters in its five-day opening weekend.
 After strong daily earnings, five-day estimates rose from $141 million to $191 million.
 The film ultimately debuted with $146.4 million over the three-day weekend and $204.6 million in five days.
 The Super Mario Bros.
 Movie, at the time, became the top opening weekend for a video game adaptation; this was later surpassed by A Minecraft Movie (2025), another video game film starring Black, two years later.
-It was the third-highest Easter opening weekend of all time, behind Furious 7 and Batman v Superman: Dawn of Justice.
+It was the third-highest Easter opening weekend of all time, behind Furious 7 (2015) and Batman v Superman: Dawn of Justice (2016).
 The film became Illumination's largest opening weekend ever and had the biggest opening weekend for a 2023 film.
 Overall, The Super Mario Bros.
 Movie generated the third-highest domestic opening weekend for any animated film.
-It over-performed in other territories, making $173 million for a global opening weekend of $375 million, surpassing Frozen IIs record.
-Furthermore, it surpassed Warcraft to have the highest worldwide opening weekend for any video game adaptation.
+It over-performed in other territories, making $173 million for a global opening weekend of $375 million, surpassing Frozen 2s (2019) record.
+Furthermore, it surpassed Warcraft (2016) to have the highest worldwide opening weekend for any video game adaptation.

 The film made $92.5 million in its second weekend and $59.9 million in its third, both the highest ever for an animated film.
 The film continued to dominate the box office in its fourth weekend, grossing $40 million and crossing the global $1 billion mark on April 30.
 It became the fifth film of the pandemic era to cross this mark, as well as the first animated film to do so since Frozen II in 2019.
 In its fifth weekend, the film grossed $18.6 million, finishing in second place, and also became the 19th film to surpass $500 million at the US and Canadian box office.

 Other territories

 Outside the United States and Canada, The Super Mario Bros.
 Movie grossed $172.8 million in its opening weekend, setting records for the largest animated film debut in 10 markets and the biggest video game adaptation opening in 44 markets.
 The film maintained strong box office performance, earning $102.5 million in its second weekend across 71 markets, followed by $70.7 million in its third weekend from 78 markets.
 In its fourth weekend, it added $68.3 million from 80 territories, including a $14.3 million debut in Japan—the highest opening for an animated studio film in the country.
 The film's highest-grossing international markets included Japan ($101.4 million), Mexico ($85.4 million), the United Kingdom ($67.9 million), France ($62.8 million), Germany ($56.2 million) and Australia ($34.6 million).
-In Mexico, it became the highest-grossing film of all time, surpassing Spider-Man: No Way Home.
+In Mexico, it became the highest-grossing film of all time, surpassing Spider-Man: No Way Home (2021).